 While you may find sake now brewed in other countries, there is no drink, perhaps other than Japanese tea, which better sums up Japan.
 It is famous around the world and in Japan, the combination of available rice and water makes this a unique place to drink sake.

-There are many excellent breweries around Japan, but it is those in Saijo that is known for the superb combination of quality rice, spring water, and natural weather conditions.
+There are many excellent breweries around Japan, but it is those in Saijo that are best known for the superb combination of quality rice, spring water, and natural weather conditions.
 Saijo has the largest number of sake breweries Japan has to offer in a single town.

 Why Drink Sake in Saijo

-Several regions in Japan are famous for their sake, but Saijo claims ideal natural conditions.
-These include the low temperatures of between 4 and 5 degrees centigrade during the brewing process to ideal sake brewing water and rice grown on Hiroshima’s plains and mountains.
+Several regions in Japan are famous for their sake, but Saijo claims ideal natural conditions and resources.
+These include the low temperatures of between 4 and 5 degrees centigrade during the brewing process, excellent natural water ideal for sake brewing and the rice grown on Hiroshima’s plains and mountains.

 Saijo has an excellent combination of factors to make it the ideal place to taste sake.